 Events, exhibitions, trade shows, and craft fairs are all ideal opportunities to present new products or collections.

-People love to be the first to know, so tell them, and give an extra reason for them to come and see you and visit your stand (PS retailers and journalists love this!)
+People love to be the first to know, so tell them, and give an extra reason for them to come and see you and visit your stand (PS retailers and journalists especially love this!)

 Action 6: Update your email signature (5 minutes)